Ildarik/100-days-of-code/log.md

 **Today's Progress**: Kickstart new project and fix some issues

 **Thoughts**: Try different paths to achieve a goal.
-F.e. switch from data source type to another :)
+F.e. switch from one data source type to another :)

 **Link to work**: https://github.com/Ildarik/get-id